lucasvalenca1/lucasvalenca1/README.md

 - Contribute to open-source projects.
 - Explore new challenges and expand my expertise in web development, software engineering, cloud, and some mobile development.

 ## 🤝 Let's Collaborate

-I'm open to collaboration and always looking for exciting projects to work on.
-If you have an opportunity or a project in mind, feel free to reach out!
+I am open to collaboration and actively seeking exciting projects to work on.
+If you have an opportunity or a project in mind, please do not hesitate to reach out.

 ## 📫 How to Reach Me